becknik/Universus/README.md

 If you should find liking in what you see and you might want to *start your own* private Obsidian vault, I would definitifley recommend you to read through them.
 They explain a way which works best for me.

 ### How to Anki-Flashcards for everyone
-One great element of the subset of Obsidian [plugins](./Recommendations.md) I daily use is the Anki [Flashcards Plugin](https://github.com/reuseman/flashcards-obsidian).
+One great element of the subset of Obsidian [community plugins](./Recommendations.md) I daily use is the Anki [Flashcards Plugin](https://github.com/reuseman/flashcards-obsidian).
 I came over the idea to mirroring my generated [Anki](https://apps.ankiweb.net/)-decks for the courses in this repo on the [AnkiWeb](https://ankiweb.net/shared/decks/), where you can download the lastest version each.

 #### Shared decks:
 > When the linked deck is currently not available, this is due to I uploaded a new version (and AnkiWeb being shitty).
 Come back within `24h`, then it should be definitively available.